'I Want Justice For Him:' Father Of Zayid Muthana, Bodega Owners Call For Protection After 18-Year-Old Shot At Family Store In Brooklyn

 He fought back tears as he said his oldest son just went into surgery to remove the bullet still lodged in his head.

-“He’s doing bad, fighting for his life in the hospital, but thank God.
+“He’s doing bad, fighting for his life in the hospital.
+The bullet is still in him, but thank God.
 Hopefully, he’ll be good,” Fahd Muthana said.

 Bodega owners and community leaders rallied in support of the Muthana family.

-Note: Editor’s note: This story first appeared on Dec.
-1.